niplav/site/range_and_forecasting_accuracy.md

 Accuracy Between Forecasts
 --------------------------

-The first approach I took was to simply take the probability, result and range for all forecasts made, sort these forecasts into buckets by range (e.g. one bucket for all forecasts made 1 day before their resolution (and their results), one bucket for all forecasts made 2 days before their resolution, and so on).
-I then calculated the Brier score for each of these buckets, and then checked what the relation between brier score and range (the time between forecast & resolution) was (correlation & linear regression).
+The first approach I took was to simply take the probability and result for each forecast, and calculate the Brier score for that one probability.
+I then calculated the correlation and the linear regression between that Brier score and the range of the forecast.

 ### Analysis

 Now that the two datasets are available, they can be properly analyzed.

-First, the raw data is loaded from the two CSV files and then the ID is converted to integer, and the rest of the fields are converted to floats (the range is a float for some Metaculus questions, and while the result can only take on 0 or 1, using float there makes it easier to calculate the brier score using `mse.set`):
+First, the raw data is loaded from the two CSV files, removing the first line (the names of the variables, for other languages such as R).
+Then the ID is converted to integer, and the rest of the fields are converted to floats (the range is a float for some Metaculus questions, and while the result can only take on 0 or 1, using float there makes it easier to calculate the brier score using `mse.set`).
+After that, negative ranges are removed from the dataset.

 	.fc(.ic("../../data/pb.csv"));pbraw::csv.load()
 	.fc(.ic("../../data/met.csv"));metraw::csv.load()

-	pbdata::+flr({0<*|x};{(1:$*x),1.0:$'1_x}'pbraw)
-	metdata::+flr({0<*|x};{(1:$*x),1.0:$'1_x}'metraw)
+	pbdata::+flr({0<*|x};{(1:$*x),1.0:$'1_x}'1_pbraw)
+	metdata::+flr({0<*|x};{(1:$*x),1.0:$'1_x}'1_metraw)

 #### Why Some Negative Ranges?